nmfs-ost/FIT-test-quality-checks/checklist.md

 - 3-6 checked = orange
 - All 7 checked = green

-- [ ] Description including Motivation and/or scope of tool.
-If appropriate, link to examples where the tool has informed science-based decision making.
+- [ ] Background text includes a description of the tool and Motivation and/or scope of tool.
+If appropriate, it also includes link to examples where the tool has informed science-based decision making.
 - [ ] Installation instructions that the reviewer can run.
 If this is a web app, check this off (Reviewer, please try installing and only check off if install is verified)
 - [ ] A getting started example that the reviewer can run (e.g. R vignette; reviewer, please try running this example and only check off if it verified that it can run)
 - [ ] How to cite the tool